jserv/tlsf-bsd/README.md

 # tlsf

 Two-Level Segregated Fit memory allocator implementation.
 Written by Matthew Conte (matt@baisoku.org).
+Maintained by Daniel Mendler (mail@daniel-mendler.de).
 Released under the BSD license.
+This code was based on the TLSF 1.4 spec and documentation found at http://www.gii.upv.es/tlsf/main/docs It also leverages the TLSF 2.0 improvement to shrink the per-block overhead from 8 to 4 bytes.

 Features
 --------